Go World Travel is reader-supported and may earn a commission from purchases made through links in this piece.

 If you’re looking to take in some skiing at the Sunlight Mountain Resort, the Glenwood Hot Springs Resort has a package that includes lodging, breakfast, hot springs pool access, an adult lift ticket and a free lift ticket for a child.

 Open since 1893, Hotel Colorado is located in the heart of Glenwood Springs, downtown.
 The hotel has had guests like Teddy Roosevelt, William Taft and Molly Brown.

 Canyon Bikes, located at 152 W. 6th Street, can help you rent a bike for a couple of hours or the whole day.
 During the spring, summer and fall, Hotel Colorado can assist in booking whitewater rafting adventures through Blue Sky Adventures.

 This dog-friendly hotel has a variety of rooms to choose from, including one that was decorated with one of its most well-known guests in mind.
 The Molly Brown suite is a room with one bedroom, two balconies, a jacuzzi, a living room and other amenities.
 You can even stay in a room where you can walk up a spiral staircase to visit the bell tower of Hotel Colorado.
 The view is breathtaking from the two private balconies in the Bell Tower Suite.

 Since Glenwood Springs is situated in the White River National Forest, all you have to do is walk outside to find hiking trails, biking trails, horseback riding, kayaking, paragliding and white-water rafting.
 You’ll find beautiful scenery and endless opportunities for outdoor adventure.

 Check out: Visit Glenwood

 Author’s Bio: Heather A. Davis is a Colorado native.
-She is a senior at the Metropolitan State University of Denver, majoring in journalism.
 Her passions include her daughter, her pets, writing and traveling.